CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 Notice how we put in the options to specify where to make the PITR.

-Using the above manifest, PGO will go ahead and re-create your Postgres cluster that will recover its data up until `2021-06-09 14:15:11-04`.
+Using the above manifest, PGO will go ahead and re-create your Postgres cluster to recover its data up until `2021-06-09 14:15:11-04`.
 At that point, the cluster is promoted and you can start accessing your database from that specific point in time!

 ## Restore Individual Databases